Royal Society of Chemistry: Membership categories and post-nominals

-GRSC
+Graduate of the Royal Society of Chemistry

 The qualification GRSC (Graduate of the Royal Society of Chemistry) was awarded from 1981 to 1995 for completion of college courses equivalent to an honours chemistry degree and validated by the RSC.
-It replaced the GRIC offered by the Royal Institute of Chemistry.

-Divisions
+Divisions and sections

-The society is organised around 9 divisions, based on subject areas, and local sections, both in the United Kingdom and overseas.
+The society is organised around nine divisions, based on subject areas, and local sections.
+There are thirty-five local sections covering the United Kingdom and Ireland.
 Divisions cover broad areas of chemistry but also contain many special interest groups for more specific areas.